bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 ANSWER: Closure has to do with scope.
 For example, a variable made on the global scope can used from within a function.
 But a variable from within a function scope cannot be grabbed from the global scope.
 A function scope variable can but used if you use the return keyword.

 4. Describe the four rules of the 'this' keyword.
+ANSWER: The four rules of 'this' are:
+--Window/console binding, 'this' is given the value of the window/console --Implicit Binding: Whatever is to the left of the dot when calling a function, that is 'this' --Explicit Binding: This is defined when the call or apply method is used.
+--New Binding: When a constructor function is used, you use the "new" keyword to implement and apply your newly created property to a 'this' object

 5. Why do we need super() in an extended class?